Skip to Main Content

 Determining BMD monitoring frequency

-• If BMD decreased at 12 months, monitor BMD and fracture risk annually.
-Consider referral.
+• If BMD decreased at 12 months, monitor BMD and fracture risk annually, consider referral.

-Consider referral following optometrist exam
+Consider referral following eye examination

 Consider referral for intraocular pressure assessment if personal or family history of: